 1 Easy Gathered ribbon flower

 This is the easiest ribbon flower you can hope to make.

-Just take 1/2 inch ribbon in the colour of your choice and cut into a 12 inches long piece.
-Fold it 3 inches from one end.
+Just take 1/2 inch wide ribbon in the color of your choice and cut into a 12 inches long piece.
+Fold it 3 inches from one end (short edge – this ensures that the cut edge is folded to the inside).
 Take a sewing needle and thread and make running/gathering stitches along the long edge.

 Gather the ribbon into your flower by puling at the gathering stitches.

 When the flower is arranged to your liking and you have stitched the loose ends at the back together, attah a pearl/bead etc in the middle.

 You can add two different color ribbons and make flowers this way for a multi color flower.

 To make this flower, take a 1 inch wide ribbon.

 You will be making pleats on this ribbon – you can pleat as you sew it on the sewing machine.
 The portion which comes to the center should be pleated more closely than the outer edge